c19witness/uk-covid19-inquiry/2023-06-26_module-1/2_Mrs_Rosemary_Gallagher.rst

 **Counsel Inquiry**: Right, thank you.

 We've touched upon PPE and RPE, and you tell us in your witness statement that, as far as the RCN is concerned, there was a lack of -- or insufficient stockpiling of RPE that was needed.
-That's also a reference, is it not, to FFP-3 face masks, which I think you've already described to us, the critical nature of those?
+That's also a reference, is it not, to :outline:`FFP3 face masks`, which I think you've already described to us, the critical nature of those?

 You say that without a sufficient stockpile of that equipment, not only for hospital settings but also for community nursing, nursing staff are putting their own lives and the lives of their families and patients at risk.